douglasgreen/config-setup/README.md

 ### File Copy Arguments

-When running `copy_files.php`, there are two possible flags:
+When running `copy_files.php`, there is one possible flag:

--   `--airbnb` or `-a`: Use airbnb instead of eslint-config-standard for eslint rules.

 -   `--pre-push` or `-p`: Use the pre-push event instead of pre-commit for fewer interruptions.

+### File Customization

+Several scripts are customized during the install process.

+-   `.eslintrc.json` adds an "extends" field if the Standard (eslint-config-standard) or Airbnb (eslint-config-airbnb-base) NPM packages are installed.
+-   `phpstan.neon` updates the phpVersion field to the "require" php version in `composer.json`.
+-   `.prettierrc.json` adds any Prettier plugins it finds in `package.json` to the "plugins" list.

 ## Setup Scripts